Daniel Puder

-Daniel Puder (/ˈpjuːdər/ PYOO-dər; born October 9, 1981) is an American retired professional wrestler and mixed martial artist.
+Daniel Puder (/ˈpjuːdər/ PYOO-dər) is an American retired professional wrestler and mixed martial artist.

 As a mixed martial artist, Puder trained at the American Kickboxing Academy, in San Jose, California.
 He is undefeated in MMA competition, holding a record of eight wins and zero losses.
 As a professional wrestler, he trained at Ohio Valley Wrestling.
 He is best known for having won the WWE's $1,000,000 Tough Enough, the fourth Tough Enough competition.
 He has also worked for Ring of Honor and New Japan Pro Wrestling.

 Early life

-Puder was born on October 9, 1981, in the San Francisco Bay Area suburb of Cupertino, California, and was raised by his parents, Brent and Wanda Puder.
+Puder was born in the San Francisco Bay Area suburb of Cupertino, California, and was raised by his parents, Brent and Wanda Puder.

 Puder started amateur wrestling when he was 12 years old.
 In high school at Monta Vista High School, in Cupertino, California, he finished first place in his weight division in the California Interscholastic Federation (CIF) Central Coast Section, in amateur wrestling, while wrestling with a broken hand.
 At the age of 16, he began training in mixed martial arts and professional wrestling.